 Wrong choices, we’ve all made them.
 For example, the perm I had when I was at university, it seemed like a great idea at the time.
 But on reflection, it never should have happened.
-However, the topic for this article isn’t a countdown of the worst hairstyles (subjective), it’s about making informed choices when it comes to project prioritisation.
+However, the topic for this article isn’t a countdown of the worst hairstyles (subjective), it’s about making informed choices when it comes to project prioritisation and strategic alignment.
 Jeremy Clarkson (and senior stakeholders within organisations) might prefer the “Eeny, meeny, miny, moe” selection method, but it’s not always the best approach.

 Beset by delays and ballooning costs, and the software part of it was never finished.
 The government was also criticised for not demonstrating value for money.

 That’s how the National Programme for IT was described when it was terminated in 2011, having overspent by approximately £9bn.

 So why does this happen?
 From experience, it could be a range of things, i.e. lack of a business case, pet project criteria, poor governance the list goes on.